keiran-rowell/keiran-rowell.github.io/posts.md

 layout: list
 title: Posts
 description: >
-  Posts, trying to be informative if not always correct.
+  Posts, trying to be informative if not always exact.
 grouped: true
 ---